amandotzip/groovydata/README.md

 # Introduction
 ## Motivation
 The music industry has changed a lot in the last decade with the introduction of streaming services like Apple Music or Spotify.
 Services like Spotify allow users to livestream music for personal consumption, often for free or for a subscription fee.
 These services have made it easier to consume music and have increased opportunities for people to start producing music, but they have also changed how musicians make money.
 Whenever a user listens to a song on a streaming service, the service typically keeps track of the number of “streams” that song has.
 Music artists are then paid a small amount based on the number of streams they have accumulated for their music.
 Given how little these artists are paid from streaming services, maximizing the amount of revenue made from a song is valuable for those looking to push out music to these services.
-Play count also indicates where a song stands in the streaming services’ popularity lists, and making it onto their top 100 or 200 songs is a factor considered in whether these songs are added to global, official top songs charts i.e. Billboard 200.
+Stream count also indicates where a song stands in the streaming services’ popularity lists, and making it onto their top 100 or 200 songs is a factor considered in whether these songs are added to global, official top songs charts i.e. Billboard 200.

-Our group thought it would be interesting to see if we could try to make predictions for how popular a song might be given different features for a song (e.g. the genre of the song, how fast or slow it is, the key the song is written in, the time of year a song was released, how many listeners an artist already gets on average, etc.).
+Our group thought it would be interesting to see if we could try to make predictions for how popular a song might be given different features for a song (e.g. how fast or slow a song is, the mood of the song, how many listeners an artist already gets on average, etc.).
 If we can indicate how many plays a song will get, we can give a prediction for how much money a song will make on a streaming service.
 Much like the Moneyball scenario, it’s possible that artists are focusing on producing music that meets criteria which they think makes a song popular when, in reality, they should be focusing on other aspects of their music.
 Understanding what components of a song make it popular would help artists figure out the best way to produce music in order to make money off of these streaming services.

 The Moneyball story demonstrated the importance of data science in producing a strong baseball team, and while music is different from sports, our project should hopefully reflect similar data science practices in order to reach a valuable conclusion.
-It may be relatively straightforward to look at aspects like which properties make the most money or whether a song by Taylor Swift will end up on the top 200 chart given her “incredibly loyal fanbase” of over 40 million people, but maybe there are other similarities between popular songs that could indicate factors which help make a song more popular.
-Data science practices help us here by giving us tools to help identify characteristics in a song, clarify how those characteristics might relate to stream count, and may give insight on what areas should be focused on when producing music.
+It may be relatively straightforward to conlcude whether a song by Taylor Swift will end up on the top 200 chart given her “incredibly loyal fanbase” of over 40 million people, but maybe there are other characteristics between popular songs that could indicate factors which help make a song more popular.
+Data science practices help us here by giving us tools to help identify characteristics in a song, clarify how those characteristics might relate to stream count, and determine whether any elements should be focused on when producing music.

 From this point forward when we use the word "track" it is synonymous with "song."